-I have been a single parent for 4 months now.
+I have been a single parent for four months now.
 Since September 16th, 2013 to be exact.
-One of the hardest parts of this transition for me has been to field the never-ending questions from my 4-year-old daughter, Minka.
-Fortunately, my one year old son, Cooper, is still little enough that he doesn’t ask questions; the extent of his confusion so far can be calmed with some extra hugs and a consistent nap routine.
+One of the hardest parts of this transition for me has been to field the never-ending questions from my four-year-old daughter, Minka.
+Fortunately, my one-year-old son, Cooper, is still little enough that he doesn’t ask questions; the extent of his confusion so far can be calmed with some extra hugs and a consistent nap routine.

 One night, Minka was up crying for her dad and I was trying to hold myself together as I hugged her, quietly wiping my own tears away, and trying to explain that he still loves her gobs… he just made a bad choice not to be in our family anymore.
 I often don’t know how to explain to such a little person the issues that we as adults can’t even understand ourselves.

 It has been four months since my marriage ended and I still cry almost every night and find myself going over her questions and trying to come up with answers to them.
 It is so hard to hold my kids together when I feel like I am broken into a million pieces myself.
 How do I hold my family, my job, my schooling, my friends, my social life… how do I hold it all together when I can’t even summon the strength some days to take a single step?
 It’s so hard to have patience, speak in a calm voice, give gentle warnings and do the mommy duties of the days when all I want to do it scream or hideout from reality.

 When I look at my kids, especially Cooper, I see their dad.
 The way his and my Cooper’s eyes turn from blue to a dark grey when they are catching a cold, the shape of Coop and Minka’s ears that are identical to their father’s, and the sweet tooth that he passed down to Minka due to many nights watching cartoons and eating candy together.
 His blood runs through them.
 And so does mine.